Home » Home Improvement

 Refinishing Your Floors

-Hardwood Floor Refinishing Bergen County NJ is a cosmetic procedure that involves sanding the surface and applying a new finish coat.
+Hardwood floor refinishing is a cosmetic procedure that involves sanding the surface and applying a new finish coat.
 This is less invasive than resurfacing and removing the existing flooring materials.

 Clear the work area and use plastic tarps to cover doorways and vent ducts to keep sanding dust from spreading throughout your home.
 Solid hardwood can typically be refinished up to five or six times before needing replacement.